Rights for neurodivergent US families

 1. IDEA — Individuals with Disabilities Education Act

 How to ask: written request to the school's special education coordinator.
 Email creates a paper trail.
-Date matters — the 60-day clock starts when they receive your written request.
+The 60-day clock starts when they receive your written request.

 2. Section 504 of the Rehabilitation Act

-For kids who don't qualify for an IEP but still need accommodations.
-A 504 plan provides:
+For kids who don't qualify for an IEP but still need accommodations: extended time on tests, quiet testing environment, movement breaks, modified assignments, use of fidgets/headphones/weighted lap pads.

 3. ADA — Americans with Disabilities Act

-Protects your child (and you, as a caregiver) from discrimination in:
+Protects your child (and you, as a caregiver) from discrimination in public accommodations, transportation, and employment.

 4. Medicaid waivers (state-specific)